Have You Ever Failed A New Year’s Resolution?

-In fact, for every 100 people that START in January, 66 have STOPPED by February.
-(Only EIGHT last the whole year)
+In fact, for every 100 people that start a resolution in January, 66 have stopped by February.
+(Only eight last the whole year).

-When you are setting your goals to change, you are at your MOST motivated level in a while.
+When you are setting your goals to change, you are the most motivated you’ve been in weeks, months, or even years!

 Trouble is, you think how motivated you are right now is exactly how motivated you’ll be in 8 months time.
-Your BASELINE is too high.
-When you set your goals, think about how likely you’ll be to still work at them when you AREN’T motivated, or you’re BUSY, or it’s COLD, or it’s INCONVENIENT.
+Your baseline is too high.
+When you set your goals, think about how likely you’ll be to still work at them when you aren’t motivated.
+How likely are you to follow through if you’re busy, or it’s cold, or it’s inconvenient.

 That may sound simple, but it’s often overlooked.
 Get a pen and paper, or open up a notepad on your device and start planning your goal.

 You may have seen the acronym S.M.A.R.T. for goals.
 Make them specific, measurable, attainable, relevant and time-constrained.

 Make it clear what it is you want to achieve.
 Avoid vague terms like “better” if you can use something more specific.
 You are looking to establish an action that you will take to achieve the goal.
 The clearer you are about the goal, the easier it will be to implement.
 Break your goal down into the different steps required to make it happen.

 You have your goal.
 How are you going to know if you’ve achieved it?
 The goal has to be measurable.
 It could be pass/fail.
 It could be a number on the scales or a number in the gym.
 If it’s something harder to measure like being “happier”, quantify it with a score out of ten.
 You may not need 10/10 happiness every day, maybe your goal is to get from 3/10 to 7/10.

 Why am I doing this?
 If it’s a change that someone else has requested and you don’t believe you need to do it, guess what?
 You probably won’t do it.
 If the idea of succeeding doesn’t excite you, then you may not really want it enough to achieve it, so it could be you need to revise your initial goal.